Achievable logoAchievable logo

 Total +$600

-An easy way to determine if a call will be assigned is utilizing the phrase “call up.”
-Calls are only exercised if the underlying security’s market price is above the strike price.
-This is not the case in this example, so the option expires.
+A quick way to judge whether a call is likely to be assigned is the phrase “call up.”
+Calls are exercised when the underlying security’s market price is above the strike price.
+That isn’t true here, so the option expires.

 Writers can also perform closing transactions to exit their obligations before expiration.